 - Respect your customers’ time.
 A 2016 Forrester study found that 73 percent of consumers state that valuing their time is the most important thing a company can do to deliver good service.
 Providing virtual hold, robust self-serve IVR, and improving first call resolution through intelligent routing go a long way to the painless and fast customer experience.

 - It’s a journey, not a trip.
 By looking at the big picture of customers’ experiences with your company instead of instant transactions, companies can see what’s working and what’s not, improving the customer experience on both a macro and micro level.

 - Get personal.
-In addition to the warm and fuzzy benefits of an agent being able to speak directly to a customer’s past experience, personalized and relevant customer experiences enable faster and more efficient interactions.
+In addition to the warm and fuzzy benefits of an associate being able to speak directly to a customer’s past experience, personalized and relevant customer experiences enable faster and more efficient interactions.

 - Change channels.
 A recent Google study found that an incredible 98 percent of Americans switch between devices (tablet, PC, smartphone) in the same day.
 By engaging with customers via channels they’re already using (and not forcing customers to switch), companies are able to create the ideal of near-effortless interaction.
 Factoring in recent Aberdeen Group research that omnichannel contact centers deliver a 24 percent year-over-year improvement in annual company revenue, a 55 percent decrease in customer complaints and a staggering 241 percent improvement in customer retention, and it’s not hard to make a case that adding omnichannel to your customer experience arsenal is a winning proposition.